 Who are we?

 Kaylee attended South Central College and earned an Agribusiness and Production Degree with a focus on Diversified Systems.
 During her education she participated in a five-month internship with the Regional Ecologist at the MN-DNR studying native plants and pollinators.
-Kaylee also has apprenticed for roughly three years under Harris Tinklingberg of Harris Honey Company.
+Kaylee also has apprenticed under Harris Tinklingberg of Harris Honey Company.

 Jason attended South Central College as well and earned an Associates in Computer Networking Degree.
 He currently works for the District 77 school system in Mankato, Minnesota.
 His training and experience with technology helps keep MBH on the cutting edge.
 Jason is also the all around handy man of the farm.